Passionate About Great Visitor Experiences

 Key Partnerships

-The Irish Heritage Trust managed the vital conservation and development work that underpins the compelling visitor experience now on offer across Johnstown Castle Estate, Museum & Gardens and its stunning grounds.
+The Irish Heritage Trust managed the vital conservation and development work that underpins the compelling visitor experience now on offer across Johnstown Castle Estate, Museum & Gardens and its stunning parkland.
 As a non-profit organisation, it continues to reinvest in Johnstown – its conservation and the experience it offers to visitors – in close partnership with the local community, including over 100 volunteers.

 A New Visitor Experience at Johnstown Castle